Jacoby Jones Net Worth 2024

 Jones while playing for the Texans in 2010

-Jones was drafted by the Houston Texans in the third round (73rd overall) of the 2007 NFL draft.[7]
-His first touchdown reception was against the Tennessee Titans in week 2 of the 2009 season.
-He also returned a punt for a 70-yard score against Miami in week 6 of the 2008 season.
-Jones continued to be relatively valuable as both a receiver and a returner, though he sometimes struggled with drops.
+Jones was drafted by the Houston Texans in the third round (73rd overall) of the 2007 NFL draft.[12]
+For his first-career touchdown, he returned a punt for a 70-yard score against Miami in week 6 of the 2008 season.[13]
+Jones continued to contribute as both a receiver and a returner for the Texans.
+At the end of the 2009 regular season, he was named as an alternate kick returner for the AFC squad to the 2010 Pro Bowl.[14]
+In the 2010 season, Jones caught five passes for 115 yards in Week 16 at Denver, recording his first 100-yard game in the NFL.[15]

-On January 15, 2012, in the 2011 AFC Divisional Playoff game against the Baltimore Ravens, Jones muffed a punt that contributed to the Texans defeat.[8]
-He was rushed by Cary Williams and the ball was recovered inside the Texans 5-yard line by Jimmy Smith.
+On January 15, 2012, early in the 2011 AFC Divisional Playoff game, Jones muffed a punt, when he was rushed by Cary Williams and the ball was recovered inside the Texans 5-yard line by Jimmy Smith, in a play that contributed to the Texans' elimination by the Baltimore Ravens.[16]
+Jones was subsequently released by the Texans on May 1, 2012.[17]

 Baltimore Ravens